J-Term at Carthage

 Lincoln Bicentennial Leader Visits Carthage

 Eileen Mackevich, Executive Director of the Abraham Lincoln Bicentennial Commission, was the Johnson Distinguished Visitor at Carthage at the end of April 2009.
 A wide range of community as well as College events took place, including coverage through Scripps Howard News Service and ‘The China Post’ as well as Milwaukee and local media.
 Ms. Mackevich is founder and long-term director of the Chicago Humanities Festival and was a public affairs commentator on WBEZ Public Radio in Chicago.

-In June 2008 Wisconsin Governor Jim Doyle and his Cabinet visited Carthage.
-A breakfast meeting cosponsored with the Kenosha Area Business Alliance (KABA) provided a superb opportunity for comprehensive review of state policies and challenges regarding the economy, education, transportation and other matters.
+In June 2008, Wisconsin Governor Jim Doyle and his Cabinet visited Carthage.
+A breakfast meeting co-sponsored with the Kenosha Area Business Alliance (KABA) provided a superb opportunity for a comprehensive review of state policies and challenges regarding the economy, education, transportation, and other matters.